Should I Start a Podcast (You Might NOT Be Ready)

 You’re not going to make millions right away, but it’s important to look at the top earners in the world of podcasting, so you can get a feel for what’s popular.

 The Joe Rogan Experience is arguably the most popular podcast in the world.
-With over 190 million downloads a month, this comedy/interview show has a huge advantage in that it’s been around for over ten years.
+With over 190 million downloads a month, these comedy/interview podcast episodes has a huge advantage in that it’s been around for over ten years.
 He earns an estimated $30 million a year or more.

 While comedy is popular in podcasting, the news is perhaps even more so.
 Over 2 million people a day tune into The Daily, a New York Times morning news show.
 They produce a 20 to 30-minute program five days a week, setting a high bar for short-form podcasting.
 Although exact figures are difficult to find, The Daily has contributed to the paper’s recent record profits.